Summertime Fried Veggie Cakes

 Maybe.
 Stick your cookie sheet with baking rack and latkes in a warm oven to keep them cozy until you're ready to serve them.

-Heather Says: These cakes had a very fresh summery taste that reminded me a little of coleslaw.
+These cakes had a very fresh summery taste that reminded me a little of coleslaw.
 The portions of veggies in this recipe kept the three main components (potatoes, carrots, zucchini) about equal.
 If you prefer less of a zucchini taste, use only half or experiment with your own vegetables.
 The important ingredients are eggs and flour which help hold the cakes together and make them crispy (respectively).
 These are yummy as is, with a little sour cream, or your favorite salad dressing.
 Enjoy.

-More Recipes from the Kitchen of Heather Says
+More Recipes From the Kitchen of Heather Says

 - Turkey Sausage and Green Pepper Egg Pizza